mmaia/kafka-simple-demo/README.md

 the stock market, the main goal here is not focus on accurace regarding the domain of the securities market that is very complex, it's on kafka, please check [this post](http://codespair.com/preview/zAzFd0PecDWdDMQ9X7/) for further details.

-Implemented using:

- - Kafka 0.10.2
- - Spring kafka producer
+Uses:

+ - Kafka 0.10.2(soon will be updated to kafka 1.0 just released)
  - Spring boot
  - Java 8
  - Docker CE
  - Docker compose
+ - Kafka consumer, producer and streams.

 # Running